revodavid/openai-prompt-engineering-lab/README.md

 1. [Learnings and Resources](8%20Learnings%20and%20Resources.md).
 Recap and links for further learning.
 1. [Extra Credit](9%20Extra%20Credit.md).
 If we have time, explore the capabilities of Bing Chat.

-## Citations
+## Citations TODO

 "Explore the OpenAI GPT Models", David Smith (Microsoft), 2023.
 Presented at [UC Berkelyy AI Hackathon](https://ai.calhacks.io), June 17-18 2023.

-When referening this repository, please use the shortlink: https://aka.ms/aoai-lab
+When referening this repository, please use the shortlink: TODO

 ## Feedback

 We would love to hear your feedback on this lab.
 Please use the Discussions tab for comments, or the Issues tab for bugs or suggestions.

 # Building the Lab Webpages

+TODO

 ## Docs published on GitHub Pages

-Docs are published on [GitHub Pages](https://revodavid.github.io/OpenAI-Lab-UCB/)
+Docs are published on [GitHub Pages](TODO)

 ## Docusaurus